 Using Leca balls as the terrarium substrate

-I am actively trying to avoid buying new plastic wherever I can, so instead of using plastic egg-crate for the false bottom of this terrarium, as was fitted inside my Orchidarium, for this Rainforest Terrarium, I opted to use Leca balls – lightweight clay balls, which form an excellent substrate in the bottom of the tank.
+I am actively trying to avoid buying new plastic wherever I can.
+Instead of using plastic egg-crate to form the false bottom of this terrarium, (as was fitted inside my Orchidarium) for this Rainforest Terrarium I opted to use Leca balls – lightweight clay balls, which form an excellent substrate in the bottom of the tank.
 Leca balls are formed from expanded clay, a material that’s very light, so it doesn’t add too much extra weight to the terrarium.
-These expanded clay balls won’t rot or decompose, making this material the ideal choice for use in the drainage area, inside my Rainforest Terrarium.
+These expanded clay balls won’t rot or decompose, making this material the ideal choice for use in the wetter drainage area, inside my Rainforest Terrarium.
 Leca has quite a number of uses in horticulture.
-If you’re planning to use Leca in your terrarium, make sure you remember to wash the Leca balls thoroughly before use.
+If you’re planning to use Leca in your terrarium, do make sure you remember to wash the Leca balls thoroughly before use.

 I added two short lengths of plastic tubing, one in each of the front two corners of the base of this terrarium, to allow easy access to the void around the Leca in the bottom of my Rainforest Terrarium.
 The plastic tubing creates an open area, with an unobstructed view and access to any water that has collected in the base of the terrarium; this enables any water to be easily siphon off or drained out.